Frequently Asked Questions

-No, coffee and instant coffee always are 100% natural products and do not contain any additives.
-Coffee is nothing else than the seed of the coffee plant, which has been roasted and grounded.
-By differences in origin of the coffee, the method of roasting and the mélange, we get different types of coffee.
+No, coffee and instant coffee always are 100% coffee products; we have flavors and decaf which are not natural.
+Coffee is nothing else than the seed of the coffee plant, which has been roasted and ground.
+By differences in origin of the coffee, the method of roasting and the blend, Hills Bros. get different types of coffee.
 Nothing is added to decaffeinated, either.
-Decaf coffee is pure coffee, just the caffeine is removed.
-Coffee remains fresh thanks to the special package (canned, vacuum) and does not need any preservatives.
+Decaf coffee is pure coffee, with the caffeine removed.

 Regarding nutritional information for brewed coffee, there are no significant levels of carbohydrates, fats, protein, fiber, vitamins or minerals.
 There is no cholesterol and no calories.
 Adding a sweetener and/or a creamer may change the nutritional profile.

-Hills Bros. stands behind the excellent quality our coffees and cappuccinos.
+Hills Bros. stands behind the excellent quality our coffees.
 For product questions or comments, you are encouraged to call our Consumer Hotline at 1-888-246-2598.

 Coffee is a natural product and therefore, to ensure that every pack of coffee gives you consistent taste, flavor and quality, it needs to be blended and roasted.
 The blending and roasting process requires real craftsmanship and many years of experience to ensure that Hills Bros. is the perfect cup of coffee every time.

 The green (unroasted) coffee beans are placed into a rotating drum and softened by steam and water.
 They are then repeatedly rinsed with a decaffeinating agent which removes the caffeine from the beans.
 Typically 97% or more of the caffeine contained in the green coffee is removed.
 The caffeine-laden solution is drained away and the beans are steamed a second time to evaporate the remaining decaffeinating agent.
 Finally, the beans are dried to remove excess moisture from the decaffeinated coffee.